 That’s right.
 Almost all of these pallets go directly to a landfill.
 The rest are picked up by pallet salvage guys (they get $1 or so a pallet) or people like me.
 Many people burn pallets for heat.
 I got a lot of exercise carrying the pallets out to my Jeep which could fit about eight pallets at a time, but I rarely found more than five good ones on any given trip.

 A few words about pallets:

 About one in ten of the pallets I found were high enough quality.
-Most were rubish.
-I tried to find ones that were single use, roughly 48″ x 34″, and were built using three notched 2’x4’s connected by 3/4″ inch nominal boards (commonly called “one by” lumber.)
+Most were rubbish.
+I tried to find ones that were single-use, roughly 48″ x 34″, and were built using three notched 2’x4’s connected by 3/4″ inch nominal boards (commonly called “one by” lumber.)
 All of them were heat treated (marked “HT”) and held together by nearly indestructible spiral nails.

 Many people assume that pallets are pressure-treated.
 In my experience, very few, if any, have had any sort of treatment besides kiln-drying.
 I’m told that years ago they were also treated with pesticides, but this is no longer the case.

 Step 2: Cut off the stringers